 Figure B2 shows three example glare illuminance measurements for a left curved approach.
-All three fulfill the first glare criterion with maximum illuminance of 5-10 m below 10 lux.
-Examples A and B also remain under the threshold illuminance values of 10-120 m with identical illuminance threshold versus exposure distance curves (Figure B3).
+All three fulfill the first glare criterion with maximum illuminance for 5-10 m below 10 lux.
+Examples A and B also remain under the threshold illuminance values for 10-120 m with identical illuminance threshold versus exposure distance curves (Figure B3).
 However, Example C does not remain below the allowable glare threshold.
-For instance, the illuminance exceeds 2 lux for a total of 22 m of the approach distance, which is 2 m more than allowed.
+For example, the illuminance exceeds 2 lux for a total of 28.5 m of the approach distance, which is 8.5 m more than allowed.
+The arrows show the percentage by which Example C exceeds the limit at three different points.
+In this example, the maximum percentage over the limit is 33 percent.
+This percentage would be multiplied by the corresponding glare demerit multiplier in Table 4 to determine the number of glare demerits for this curve $(0.33 \times 6 = 2.0 \text{ glare demerits})$.